Pipe-Vash/cookiecutter-personal/{{cookiecutter.project_slug}}/README.md

 ```

 ## How to activate the enviroment
-you could review the libraries and dependencies to use in *eviroment.ylm* file
+you could review the libraries and dependencies to use in *eviroment.yml* file

 - Create a new enviroment with conda: